NickBirks/softeng19/ms/index.md

 Prior to beginning this milestone, please consider the following reminders.

 * The code in `master` should always be runnable code.
 It should never possess "compile" errors.
+This should be true not just at the end of each sprint/milestone, but throughout the entire life of the project.

 * *All* code changes must be reviewed as part of a pull request.
 If you create issues and fix them via code beyond the issues your instructor assigns, that code must still be reviewed as part of a pull request.
 All code gets reviewed by other developers before it gets merged into `master`.